ipr-cnrs/xymon/README.md

 ## Plugins

 Some plugins and options can be managed with this role :
+* libs : Check for running processes with upgraded libraries.
 * mq : Check mail queue.

 ## Development